-The number of known species of rattlesnakes is more than 30, and subspecies between 65 and 70.
+- The number of known species of rattlesnakes is more than 30, and subspecies are between 65 and 70.

-Rattle (a segmented hollow organ at the tip of tail that produces warning sound upon vibration) is the most distinctive feature of all the rattlesnake species.
+- Rattle (a segmented hollow organ at the tip of the tail that produces warning sound upon vibration) is the most distinctive feature of all the rattlesnake species.

-Having a “pit” (heat sensitive organ at both sides of the head) is another most distinctive feature of the rattlesnakes, which they use for locating prey.
+- Having a “pit” (a heat-sensitive organ at both sides of the head) is another most distinctive feature of the rattlesnakes, which they use for locating prey.

 What Do Rattlesnakes Look Like – Rattlesnake Appearance For Kids

-On the tip of their tail, rattlesnakes have a rattle or partial rattle.
-A rattle is doughnut-like interlocking hollow rings or segments, made up of keratin (the same protein that make our nails).
+- On the tip of their tail, rattlesnakes have a rattle or partial rattle.
+A rattle is doughnut-like interlocking hollow rings or segments, made up of keratin (the same protein that makes our nails).

 Rattlesnake Scientific Classification